Bayesian Multivariate Sparse Functional Principal Components Analysis: Abstract

 \section{Abstract}

 Functional Principal Components Analysis (FPCA) provides a parsimonious, semi-parametric model for multivariate, sparsely-observed functional data.
 Frequentist FPCA approaches estimate principal components (PCs) from the data, then condition on these estimates in subsequent analyses.
-As an alternative, we propose a fully Bayesian inferential framework for multivariate, sparse functional data (MSFAST) which explicitly models the PCs and incorporates their uncertainty.
+As an alternative, we propose a fully-Bayesian inferential framework for multivariate, sparse functional data (MSFAST) which explicitly models the PCs and incorporates their uncertainty.
 MSFAST builds upon the FAST approach to FPCA for univariate, densely-observed functional data.
-Like FAST, MSFAST represents PCs using orthonormal splines, samples the orthonormal spline coefficients using parameter expansion, and enforces eigenvalue ordering during model fit.
-MSFAST extends FAST to multivariate, sparsely-observed data by (1) standardizing each functional covariate to mitigate poor posterior conditioning due to disparate scales; (2) using a better-suited orthogonal spline basis; (3) parallelizing likelihood calculations over covariates; (4) updating parameterizations and priors for computational stability; (5) using a Procrustes-based posterior alignment procedure; and (6) providing efficient prediction routines.
-We evaluated MSFAST alongside existing implementations using simulations.
-MSFAST produces uniquely valid inferences and accurate estimates, particularly for smaller signals.
+Like FAST, MSFAST represents PCs using orthonormal splines and samples the orthonormal spline coefficients using parameter expansion.
+MSFAST extends FAST to multivariate, sparsely-observed data by (1) standardizing each functional covariate to mitigate poor posterior conditioning due to disparate scales; (2) using a better-suited orthogonal spline basis; (3) updating parameterizations for computational stability; (4) introducing routines that leverage multiple cores and threads to accelerate compute; (5) using a Procrustes-based posterior PC alignment procedure; and (6) providing efficient prediction routines.
+We evaluate MSFAST alongside existing implementations using simulations.
+MSFAST produces uniquely valid inferences and accurate estimates, particularly in smaller signal-to-noise regimes.
 MSFAST is motivated by and applied to a study of child growth, with an accompanying vignette illustrating the implementation step-by-step.